-We share excerpts from private dialogues between Satan and Fr.
-Gabriele Amorth, an exorcist in Rome who died recently at the age of 91.
+Below we share excerpts from private dialogues between Satan and Fr.
+Gabriele Amorth, an exorcist in Rome who died several years ago at the age of 91.
 Satan and this priest confronted each other on many occasions.
 Fr.
 Amorth heard it all—difficult, harsh discussions, and of course full of lies, because the devil’s action is based on lies.

 Fabio Marchese Ragona, who is the curator of the Stanze Vaticane blog, wrote, “During an exorcism, Fr.
 Amorth had asked the devil when he would leave the possessed girl’s body.
 The devil replied that he would remain until December 8.
 This turned out not to be true, and when Fr.
 Gabriele reproached him for the lie, the devil said in reply, ‘Haven’t they ever told you I’m a liar?”
 (Faro di Roma, September 2016).

 Fr.
 Gabriele Amorth confided to the website Luce di Maria (May, 2015) that “exorcists interrogate the devil and get answers out of him.”
 But if the devil is the prince of lies, what use is it to interrogate him?

 “It’s true that we sift through the devil’s answers afterwards; perhaps the Lord forces the devil to tell the truth to demonstrate that Satan has been defeated by Christ, and is also forced to obey Christ’s followers when they act in His name.”

 Pope Francis: You can’t dialogue with the devil!